 The PV development site is arid, with sparse vegetation cover and fires are not a natural phenomenon in the area.
 However, under exceptional circumstances, such as following years of exceedingly high rainfall, sufficient biomass may build up to carry fires.
 Therefore, management of plant biomass within the site should be part of the management of the facility.
 Grazing by livestock is the simplest and most ecologically sound way to manage plant biomass and is recommended the preferred method to manage plant biomass at the site if found to be viable.
 Alternative management practices can include brush cutting.
 Utilisation of non-selective herbicides for the management of biomass is prohibited on site.
-In compliance with condition 14.11 of the EA, the following environmental impact management actions must be implemented with regards to fire management.
+The following environmental impact management actions must be implemented with regards to fire management.